miptleha/cs-xsd-class-generator/README.md

 -   put your xsd schemas to bin\Debug folder (in root or in subfolder)
 -   describe them in Program.cs file (see Sample section)
 -   if some errors see log\ClassGenerator.log
--   all classes will be generated in code folder inside bin\Debug
+-   all classes will be generated inside bin\Debug\code folder
 -   to work with classes your will need helpers inside AF, Xml folder
 -   note: fields generated only for elements, not for attributes